 MUS 2702.
-Basic Conducting - 2 hours (Fall)
+Basic Conducting - 2 hours (Fall) Introduction to manual techniques of conducting, terminology for the conductor, mec

 Introduction to manual techniques of conducting, terminology for the conductor, mechanics of choral, band and orchestral scores.
 Prerequisites: MUS 1621 and 1623.